 Most KOL campaigns in China are leading to impulsive purchases, as KOLs create in a short amount of time excited about the product.
 People are not looking for a specific product, but when they come across it, they will probably make an impulsive purchase thinking about the deal they can make (as sometimes they can benefit from vouchers and special offers).

-Group buying and flash sales should be part of your influencer marketing strategy as they have high chance of be viral and grabbing a lot of engagement within a short period of time (a few minutes).
-People will share attractive campaigns with their friends, especially if there is a promotion or incentive.
+Group buying and flash sales should be part of your influencer marketing strategy as they have a high chance of being viral and grabbing a lot of engagement within a short period of time (a few minutes).
+People will share a successful KOL campaign with their friends, especially if there is a promotion or incentive.
 You can offer a short-term discount through KOL posts to create this immediacy for instant purchasing.